dewiktor2/WCF/README.md

 WCF Server and Client ASP.NET

 #How to open app

-<font color="red">This is some text!</font>
+#Important Info
+(There is problem with loading librares...
+Dont know how to solve, version which isn't at github works normally)

+#Other info
- Right-Click on solution, check multiple projects: IIHost,WeatherAppServices,WeatherAppWebClient Run :)

- Important info - always run visual studio as Administrator - there is problem with ports.
+(If someone succes loading) Right-Click on solution, check multiple projects: IIHost,WeatherAppServices,WeatherAppWebClient also always run visual studio as Administrator - there is problem with ports.

  #Weather IIHost
  ![](https://github.com/dewiktor2/WCF/blob/master/WeatherService-IIHost.png)